hellux/ytrecent/README.md

 Command line utility for keeping up with YouTube channels.

 ## Purpose
-ytrecent is meant to keep track of channels, like YouTube subscriptions, but without the need of a Google account or navigating the website with a web browser.
+`ytrecent` is meant to keep track of channels, like YouTube subscriptions, but without the need of a Google account or navigating the website with a web browser.

+## Function
+Subscriptions are kept track of by keeping a list of channels in a local file.
+The script checks each listed channel for recent videos and stores their metadata to a local cache.
+These videos can then be listed in order of release date - similar to YouTube's subscription page.
+The script can also invoke an external player in order to watch the videos.

 ## Requirements
 * POSIX shell and utilities
 * GNU or BSD date
-* external player, for playing videos (web browser or player such as mpv)
+* external player, for playing videos (web browser or player such as `mpv`)
-* external html reader, for viewing descriptions (web browser such as links)
+* external html reader, for viewing descriptions (web browser such as `links`)

 ## Usage
     usage: ytr <command> [<args>]